How much protein should you eat and which foods really pack a punch? Find out how to get all the protein you need and when to up your intake...

 Fish and seafood

 Fish and seafood are good sources of protein and are typically low in fat.
-While slightly higher in fat than other varieties, salmon packs in heart-healthy omega-3 fatty acids.
+While slightly higher in fat than other varieties, salmon packs in heart-healthy omega-3 fatty acids which can reduce joint stiffness and inflammation.

 Try our delicious fish & seafood recipes